anycable/docs.anycable.io/docs/anycable-go/ocpp.md

 ### Single-action variant

-It's possible to handle all OCCP commands with a single `#receive` method at the channel class.
+It's possible to handle all OCPP commands with a single `#receive` method at the channel class.
 For that, you must configure `anycable-go` to not use granular actions for OCPP:

 ```sh
 anycable-go --ocpp_granular_actions=false